elcerdo/supershooter/README.markdown

     	</waves>
     </config>

-A more complex example can be found [here](/config.xml) or in the program sources.
+A more complex example can be found in the program sources.

 Adding new ship
 ---------------